Thodorhs/Lego_NXT-Digital_clock/README.md

 # Lego_NXT-Digital_clock
 Firmware for Lego NXT to display a digital clock and beep every 10 seconds.
 Used PIT timer, AIC interrupts and SSC-PIO for Sound.
+NXT uses Atmel® 32-bit ARM® processor, AT91SAM7S256 This repo was created based on the Atmel manual for AT91SAM ARM-based Flash MCU

 # Prerequisites
 - make